JamesWoolfenden/learn-terraform/docs/aws-iam.md

 # Managing IAM with Terraform

-## AWS IAM
+## AWS IAM - Identity Access Management

-TODO:insert blurb about IAM
+Json based roles, user and policies.
+This is the authentication scheme at the heart of AWS.

 ## Create a policy with HEREDOC